Yesa Reservoir: Yesa's heightening

 DISMISSAL of the contentious-administrative appeal filed by the Town Council of Artieda de Aragón (Zaragoza) and the Legal Association against the extension of the Yesa reservoir "RÍO ARAGÓN" represented by the Attorney Isacio Calleja García against the resolutions of the Ministry of the Environment dated 12 and 20 December 2000; without imposition of costs.

 In this judgment, the points denounced are, one by one, dismissed.

 In the midst of the controversy, several proposals for an alternative to the dam's heightening emerged.
 In 2004, the Fundación Nueva Cultura del Agua (English: New Water Culture Foundation) presented a sustainable alternative to Yesa's heightening, which offers a guarantee of acceptable supply to the present and future agricultural requirements of Bardenas, more economical, with less environmental impact and which generates less social conflict.
 It was based on the construction of lateral reservoirs to the Bardenas irrigation system.

-Another proposal was to lower the height of the heightening, limiting it to between 510 m and 512 m, which would leave the capacity of the reservoir at 1100 m³.
+Another proposal was to lower the height of the heightening, limiting it to between 510 m and 512 m, which would leave the capacity of the reservoir at 1,100 m^{3}.
 This proposal would be completed with other small actions to mitigate the damage caused, such as the construction of a wall around Sigüés.
 It is estimated, according to a study by the Universidad de Alcalá de Henares, that this reservoir capacity would be sufficient to meet the demands and needs described above.

-On 4 January 2011 it is published in the Official State Gazette (BOE) the award of auxiliary works not included in the heightening project for an amount of 24 209 381 euros to the joint venture formed by ACS Proyectos Obras y Construcciones S. A., Ferrovial Agroman S. A., and FCC Construcción.
-These works consisted of: stabilization of the right bank of the dam and improvement of the waterproofing and drainage of the right abutment support, thus increasing the safety of the area; conditioning of the land for the access road to the crest on the left bank; construction of 1580 meters of auxiliary construction of the Bardenas canal; replacement of the electrical supply connection to the dam and plant regeneration by spreading topsoil and subsequent hydroseeding.
+On 4 January 2011, it is published in the Official State Gazette (BOE) the award of auxiliary works not included in the heightening project for an amount of 24,209,381 euros to the joint venture formed by ACS Proyectos Obras y Construcciones S. A., Ferrovial Agroman S. A., and FCC Construcción.
+These works consisted of: stabilization of the right bank of the dam and improvement of the waterproofing and drainage of the right abutment support, thus increasing the safety of the area; conditioning of the land for the access road to the crest on the left bank; construction of 1,580 meters of auxiliary construction of the Bardenas canal; replacement of the electrical supply connection to the dam and plant regeneration by spreading topsoil and subsequent hydroseeding.